alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 We can take as reference a post-launch speed of 9 km/s;
 this is almost Mach 30,
 and the vehicle would instantly be hypersonic.
-Impact with air would result in a tremendous deceleration.
+Impact with air would result in a tremendous deceleration, and a huge sonic boom.

 [This simulation](http://pinchito.es/mass-driver/drag.html)
 allows you to change several parameters and simulate the flight.

 ### Other Considerations

+There are some other aspects that might be problematic.

 #### Cost